Witherby Publishing Group: Products

 With Maritime Industry Australia, Witherbys publish a Passage Planning Guide for the Great Barrier Reef and Torres Strait.

 Together with BIMCO, the company publishes an annual guidance title on contractual risks entitled Check Before Fixing.

 In 2021, the company issued Witherby Connect, an eBook reader software for the marine industry.
 Also in 2021, the company launched an LNG carrier mooring tool called SHIPMOOR in partnership with the research company HR Wallingford.

 In June 2022, with BIMCO and the Danish Pilotage Organisation DanPilot, the company published a Passage Planning Guide on the Baltic Sea covering the region from Skagen to Bornholm.
 In August 2022, in partnership with ICS and BIMCO, Witherbys published a guidance title for the shipping industry on biofouling entitled Biofouling, Biosecurity and Hull Cleaning.

 In 2023, together with the International Chamber of Shipping, the company released an updated version of the industry publication Drug Trafficking and Drug Abuse On Board Ship.

 In January 2024, the company published an updated edition of The Pilot Ladder Manual which details regulations and procedures on maritime pilot pilot ladder embarkation and disembarkation.
 In 2024, the company released ECDIS Passage Planning and Watchkeeping, an updated title for maritime professionals using ECDIS.
 In 2024, Witherbys with the International Chamber of Shipping, provided guidance to ships on managing the risks associated with stowaways and with rescue of displaced persons at sea.

 In 2025, they released an updated maritime security guide for shipowners and seafarers with the International Chamber of Shipping.
+In November 2025, Witherbys concluded a licensing agreement with The Stationery Office to release authorised digital editions of Maritime and Coastguard Agency and International Labour Organization publications.